 How to Store Leftover Turkey Gravy

-Transfer leftovers to an airtight container and store it in the fridge for up to 3 days.
-Warm it up over low heat on the stovetop before serving, or just pop it in the microwave.
+Transfer leftovers to an airtight container, and store them in the fridge for up to 3 days.
+Warm the gravy up over low heat on the stovetop before serving, or just pop it in the microwave.

 Alternatively, you can freeze this turkey gravy without drippings in a freezer-safe container for up to 2 months.
 Thaw overnight in the fridge before reheating.